NilsDem/control-transfer-diffusion/README.md

 Official repository for  _Combining audio control and style transfer using latent diffusion_ by Nils Demerlé, Philippe Esling, Guillaume Doras and David Genova accepted at ISMIR 2024 ([paper link](https://arxiv.org/pdf/2408.00196)).

+## Model training
 Training the model requires three steps : processing the dataset, training an autoencoder, then training the diffusion model.

 ### Dataset preparation